 Hello, I'm Andy Dunn

 I have worked in clinical psychology for over twenty years.
 Most of this experience has been within NHS mental health services before I made the decision to start a full time private practice in May 2019.
 My journey towards working as a clinical psychologist has not been a conventional one.
 I initially worked as a civil engineering technician, leading me to complete my first degree in Civil and Structural Engineering in 1994.
 I always felt a pull, however, to work more directly with people and my curiosity in emotional wellbeing steered me towards training as a psychologist.
 I graduated with a BSc in Psychology in 1999 and received a Doctorate in Clinical Psychology from the University of Birmingham in 2004.
-Over the years I have felt privileged to share in the experience of many people and this has shaped my understanding of what is helpful and unhelpful for us all.
-I believe that we are all uniquely different; with different values, varied experiences, and with our own personal histories.
+Over the years I have felt privileged to share in the experience of many people and this has shaped my understanding of what can be helpful and unhelpful responses to psychological distress.
+We are all uniquely different; with different values, varied experiences, and with our own personal histories.
 This experience shapes us and influences how we respond to difficult thoughts, feelings and experiences.
 It is because of this individuality that I believe in working flexibly to formulate a therapy that is unique to you.

 Comprehension - Compassion - Commitment